 “I am so lucky,” she said, and walked onto the plane.

-At press time, Halverson’s flight had reached cruising altitude over the Pacific, where she was reportedly using the in-flight Wi-Fi to refine the deck for the meeting, in which she was preparing to walk Tom through three slides he is, statistically, unlikely to look at, in service of a recommendation he will almost certainly override based on a conversation he had earlier that morning with someone whose name he also does not know.
+At press time, her flight had reached cruising altitude over the Pacific, where she was reportedly using the in-flight Wi-Fi to refine the deck for the meeting, in which she was preparing to walk the partner through three slides he is, statistically, unlikely to look at, in service of a recommendation he will almost certainly override based on a conversation he had earlier that morning with someone whose name he also does not know.